 The World Wife-Carrying Championships have been held annually since 1992 in Sonkajaervi, a small village in northeastern Finland.
 Normally, this community is home to less than 5,000 people, but on the weekend of the big event, between 8,000 and 9,000 tourists show up.

-In 2016, couples from Russia, Austria, America, and Japan joined the strong local contingent of Finns.
+In 2019, couples from America, Australia, Poland, Britain, and Lithuania joined the strong local contingent of Finns.
 Contestants must carry their ladies over a 250-metre course with two beams to climb over and a one-metre deep water hazard to negotiate.